bayeslife/constraints/README.md

 ## Terms

 Constraint: A Constraint is an entity with 2 related domains of Constrained Entities.
-The Constraint expresses which Entities are consistent with each other.
+The Constraint expresses which Constrained Entities are consistent with each other.
+The Constraint has a Constraint Name.

 Constrained Entity: An entity that is related to a Constraint.

+Constraint Relationship: A Constraint is linked to Constrained Entities through a specific Constraint Relationship.

 Consistency: Entities are consistent if
  - there are no constraints involving both Entities
  - there are no Constraints containing one Constrained Entity and not the other
  - all Constraints allow both nodes to coexist

-Inconsistency: Entities are in consistent if
+Inconsistency: Entities are inconsistent if
   - there is one constraints in which either entity is exists but not the other entity.

+Selecting: The act of identifying a selected Constrained Entity for each of the Constraint Relationships is referred to as Selecting.

+Satisfied Constrained Entity: A Constrained Entity is Satisfied when all the Constraints it is associated with have been Selected.

 ## Example constraints
 The diagram belows has a visual representation of constraints.